pdphilip/elasticlens/README.md

 ## [Docs → Relationships as embedded fields](https://elasticsearch.pdphilip.com/elasticlens/field-mapping/#relationships-as-embedded-fields)

-You can further customise the indexing process by embedding relationships as nested objects within your Index-Model.
+You can further customise indexing by embedding relationships as nested objects within your Index-Model.
 The builder allows you to define fields and embed relationships, enabling more complex data structures in your
 Elasticsearch index.

 ### Examples: